kmather73/NotHotdog-Classifier/README.md

 [CLICK ME](https://www.youtube.com/watch?v=T0FA_69nXjM)

-So if you're not a professor at Stanford you will need to collect the data yourself :(   Since I'm not a processor at Stanford I had to collect the images myself.
+So if you're not a professor at Stanford you will need to collect the data yourself :(   Since I'm not a professor at Stanford I had to collect the images myself.
 To do this I just used [ImageNet](http://www.image-net.org/) to search for my images, since ImageNet is like a database of images.
 To find the hotdog images I just searched for “hotdog”, “chili dog” and “frankfurter” after downloading all of the images it would me about 1857 hotdog images.
 For the not-hotdog images I searched for “food”, “furniture”, “people” and “pets” this give me about 4024 not-hotdog images.

 Now to actually download these images I need to get the URLs, to do that I just need to click on the tab download tab click on link called URLs
 ![ImageNet1]

-then copy the URL of the page your on which will use in a script that well wirte to download all of thses images.
+then copy the URL of the page your on which will use in a script that we'll write to download all of these images.
 ![ImageNet2]

 Next we need to write our scripts to download and save all of these images, here is my [python code](https://github.com/kmather73/NotHotdog-Classifier/blob/master/getData.py) for saving the images